How To Cook a Turkey: The Simplest, Easiest Method

-Place the turkey in the oven and turn down the heat: Place the turkey in the oven and turn down the heat to 350°F. We recommend roasting turkeys breast-side up.
+Place the turkey in the oven and turn down the heat.
+Place the turkey in the oven and turn down the heat to 350°F. We recommend roasting turkeys breast-side up.
 Some people like starting the turkey breast-side down to shield the breast meat, but the idea of flipping a hot, sputtering turkey is not our idea of a good time.
-Instead, we prefer to simply shield the breast meat with foil toward the end of cooking if it starts getting too browned.
+Instead, we prefer to simply shield the breast meat with aluminum foil toward the end of cooking if it starts getting too browned.

-Roast the turkey: The rule of thumb for cooking a turkey is 13 minutes per pound.
+Roast the turkey.
+The rule of thumb for cooking a turkey is 13 minutes per pound.
 So our 16-pound turkey was estimated to cook in about 3 1/2 hours.
 However, some factors like brining the bird, cooking with an empty (un-stuffed) cavity, and leaving the legs un-trussed will contribute to much faster cooking.
 Plan on the 13-minute-per-pound rule, but start checking the temperature of your turkey about halfway through the scheduled cooking time to gauge how fast it's cooking.

-Baste the turkey every 45 minutes: Every 45 minutes, remove the turkey from the oven, close the oven door (don't let that heat out!), and baste the turkey all over.
-To baste, tilt the pan and use a turkey baster or spoon to scoop up the pan liquids and drizzle them on top of the turkey.
+Baste the turkey every 45 minutes.
+Every 45 minutes, remove the turkey from the oven, close the oven door (don't let that heat out!), and baste the turkey all over.
+To baste, tilt the pan if needed and use a turkey baster or spoon to scoop up the pan liquids and drizzle them on top of the turkey.
 Basting with pan juices cools the surface of the turkey and slows down cooking, which in turn keeps the breast meat cooking at close to the same rate as the legs and thighs.
 In the last 45 minutes or so of cooking, you can also baste the turkey with melted butter or oil.
 This helps crisp up the skin and turn it a beautiful deep golden brown.

-Carve the turkey: Carve the turkey the same way you would carve a chicken; see the video above for a walk-through of the process.
+Carve the turkey.
+Carve the turkey the same way you would carve a chicken; see the video above for a walk-through of the process.
 Remove the wings first, then the thighs, then the breast meat.
 Once you have the meat off, you can separate the thighs into thighs and drumsticks and carve the breast meat into individual slices.

-Don't forget about the leftovers: One final note!
+Don't forget about the leftovers.
+One final note!
 Once you've sat down at the table, don't forget about the turkey back on the counter.
 The leftover meat needs to be refrigerated within two hours of cooking, after which the risk of something nasty taking up residence starts to increase exponentially.
 Be safe!